tonylook/car-ry/README.md

 $ export PASSWORD=advantio
 $ export HBDDL=update
 ```
+!Pay Attention!
+Database and System where the application runs MUST have the same Timezone, let's assume ``Etc/GMT-2``
 Now clone this repository in your folder and
 ``cd``
 into it and Build It (Junit Tests are automated)